0xSero/partisia-docs/docs/operator-6-keys.md

 In the next two pages you will see how to fill out a config.json for a block producing node and how to register your node for block production on Partisia Blockchain.
 Before you can do that you need 3 private keys.

 1) Find your PBC account private key and PBC address.
+This is the private key from the public MPC token sale.
 2) Generate The Network key pair.
 3) Generate the Finalization key pair.